freddywebmaster/EasyFirebase/README.md

 1. Remenber activate the email auth options in your firebase console

-2. make async function like this..
+2. make async function like this.. (if you want, you can use promises)

 ```javascript
 import { auth } from "YOUR_CONFIG_FILE";